Saibot393/perceptive/README.md

    - Low-light vision: Can see tokens in dim-light as if they were in bright light
    - Darkvision: Can see tokens in darkness as if they were in dim light and in dim light as if they were in bright light
    - Darkvision (total): Can se all tokens (even those in darkness) as if they were in bright light

+#### Client
+- Invert "Ignore Roll" key to only recognise rolls WHEN they key is pressed

 ## General features: